fbpx

-Thanksgiving MUSTS So You Actually Enjoy the Holiday
+Thanksgiving MUSTS So You Can *Actually* Enjoy the Holiday

 If you’re hosting Thanksgiving, I think it is IMPERATIVE to outsource some of the food and work.
-There is absolutely no reason that you need to do it all yourself and I think people appreciate brining something.
+There is absolutely no reason that you need to do it all yourself and I think most guests appreciate contributing something for the holiday.

 • Start prepping a few weeks in advance.
 It’s not that you need to spend the entire month planning for Thanksgiving, but the more you can do in advance, the better.

 • Outsource or use shortcuts.
-See above. 🙂 Have your guests bring a dish or drink to help lessen your load, or take advantage of the prepared foods that your grocery store carries.
+See above. ๐Ÿ™‚ Have your guests bring a dish or drink to help lessen your load, or take advantage of the prepared foods that your grocery store carries.

 • Prep in advance.
 One of the reasons I love the dry brine turkey is that you have to prep it a day in advance – so you’ve got the main already mostly done.
 Do what you can ahead of time so you can enjoy the day!